US Presidents

 Gerald R. Ford once worked as a fashion model.
 Ford was a model for Cosmopolitan and Look magazines in the 1940's.

-He is right-handed, but he writes with his left hand.
+He is right-handed, but he wrote with his left hand.

 He always signed his name Jerry Ford.